 It was only in the 1990s that, following a few experiments, Brownies were allowed to camp in tents . . . at first it caused a deal of concern that girls who had been to Brownie Camp would have the adventure of Guide Camp spoiled - they would have 'seen it all before'.
 So far, that doesn't seem to have been the case, because at Brownie camp the girls need a lot more help and support from the Leaders than Guides do - help to make up their bedding rolls, the greater part of the tent pitching done for them while they help out with it, either whole unit cooking or an adult directly supervising each group.
 So when they get to Guide camp, and the Patrol is expected to organise and look after themselves, it is still a step up from what they have done before, and they seem to revel in the increased independence . . .

 In the 2000s and 2010s, Brownie holidays have become less common.
 It seems to be down to a combination of factors.
 Parents concerned that the girls 'aren't read' (although there doesn't seem to be any particular evidence for this).
 The girls' busy schedule on evenings and weekends makes weekends away tricky, especially if split families are a factor.
 And fewer Leaders are able to run them - full-time work, family commitments and busy schedules make it difficult.
-This may also link into an increasing number of sleepovers - sometimes at the local meeting hall, but sometimes at exotic venues like museums, aquariums and art galleries . . .
+We are seeing more groups going to 'everything laid on' centres like PGL where the staff organise all the catering and activities, and the Leaders can just hand over the girls for the weekend.
+We also see an increasing number of sleepovers - sometimes at the local meeting hall, but sometimes at exotic venues like museums, aquariums and art galleries . . .

 Guide Indoor Holidays